Train & Rail Tours in Italy

 - Dolomites by Train - 8 days

-Jannette, traveled in September
+Marcus, traveled in September

 Eco-Comfort - Tour Of Italy By Train

-Vina, traveled in May
+Randall, traveled in July

 Rail routes wind from Venice's Santa Lucia Station through Florence and Rome to Naples.
 Marvel at St. Mark's Basilica's golden mosaics, the Vatican Museums, and the Amalfi Coast.
 Accommodations include Hotel Antico Doge in Venice and Hotel Executive in Florence.